Welcome to our 6th annual Scarecrow Festival.

 - Arts/Government/School/Civic (galleries, city, artists, service clubs)

-- New for 2017 we have added two special awards: Best First Time Entry and Most Historic Entry.
+- There are also two special awards: Best First Time Entry and Most Historic Entry.
 Both of these will be judged by a select group of judges selected by the Edmonds Historic Museum Scarecrow Festival Committee.

 How to Build a Scarecrow